» print this page!

 Finnish Ontology Library Service ONKI

 The Finnish Ontology Library Service ONKI is a pilot version of a national, centralized ontology library and related ontology services.
-The system was created as a part of the National Semantic Web Ontology Project in Finland (FinnONTO 2003-2007) and FinnONTO 2.0 projects by the SeCo group.
+The system was created as a part of the National Semantic Web Ontology Project in Finland (FinnONTO 2003-2012) project by the SeCo group.

 ONKI Ontology Library Server